Integer square root: Using bitwise operations

-Traditional pen-and-paper presentations of the digit-by-digit algorithm include various optimizations not present in the code above, in particular the trick of pre-subtracting the square of the previous digits which makes a general multiplication step unnecessary.
 See Methods of computing square roots for an example.

 Karatsuba square root algorithm

 The Karatsuba square root algorithm applies the same divide-and-conquer principle as the Karatsuba multiplication algorithm to compute integer square roots.

 The method was formally analyzed by Paul Zimmermann (1999).
 It recursively splits the input number into high and low halves, computes the square root of the higher half, and then determines the lower half algebraically.

 Algorithm

 Paul Zimmermann (1999) gives the following algorithm.